mahavedalla/mahavedalla/docs/questions/avijja/how-does-avijja-differ-from-dosa.md

-# How does avijjā differ from dosa?
+Question: How does avijjā differ from dosa?
 Category: Avijjā
 Sutta References: -
 Tags: Kilesa